-Result ID Reporting Name Туре Unit LOINC® HELIS Helicobacter pylori Culture + Susc Alphanumeric 587-6

-LOINC® and CPT codes are provided by the performing laboratory.
+Result ID Reporting Name Туре Unit LOINC® HELIS Helicobacter pylori Culture + Susc Alphanumeric 587-6 LOINC and CPT codes are provided by the performing laboratory.
 Supplemental Report:

-No

-CPT Code Information:
+No CPT Code Information:

-87081-Helicobacter pylori culture

-87077-Bacteria identification (if appropriate)

-87153-Aerobe Ident by Sequencing (if appropriate)

-87176-Tissue processing (if appropriate)

-87181-Susceptibility per drug and per organism for drugs not in routine battery (if appropriate)

-87186-Antimicrobial Susceptibility, Aerobic Bacteria, MIC-per organism for routine battery (if appropriate)

-87150-H pylori + Clarithro Resistance PCR (if appropriate)
+87081-Helicobacter pylori culture 87077-Bacteria identification (if appropriate) 87153-Aerobe Ident by Sequencing (if appropriate) 87176-Tissue processing (if appropriate) 87181-Susceptibility per drug and per organism for drugs not in routine battery (if appropriate) 87186-Antimicrobial Susceptibility, Aerobic Bacteria, MIC-per organism for routine battery (if appropriate) 87150-H pylori + Clarithro Resistance PCR (if appropriate) Reflex Tests:

-Reflex Tests:

-Test Id Reporting Name CPT Units CPT Code Always Performed Available Separately GID Bacteria Identification 1 87077 No No, (Bill Only) ISAE Aerobe Ident by Sequencing 1 87153 No No, (Bill Only) TISSR Tissue Processing 1 87176 No No, (BIll Only) MIC Susceptibility, MIC 1 87186 No No, (Bill Only) SUS Susceptibility 1 87181 No No, (Bill Only) HPCR1 H pylori + Clarithro Resistance PCR 1 87150 No No, (Bill Only)
+Test ID Reporting Name CPT Units CPT Code Always Performed Orderable Separately GID Bacteria Identification No No (Bill Only) ISAE Aerobe Ident by Sequencing No No (Bill Only)

+Helicobacter pylori Culture with Antimicrobial Susceptibilities, Varies

+Test ID Reporting Name CPT Units CPT Code Always Performed Orderable Separately

+TISSR Tissue Processing No No (BIII Only)

+MIC Susceptibility, MIC No No (Bill Only)

+SUS Susceptibility No No (Bill Only)

+HPCR1 H pylori + Clarithro Resistance PCR No No (Bill Only)

 Reference Values:

-No growth of Helicobacter pylori

-Susceptibility results are reported as minimal inhibitory concentration (MIC) in mcg/mL.
+No growth of Helicobacter pylori Susceptibility results are reported as minimal inhibitory concentration (MIC) in mcg/mL.
 Breakpoints (also known as "clinical breakpoints") are used to categorize an organism as susceptible, susceptible-dose dependent, intermediate, resistant, or nonsusceptible according to breakpoint setting organizations, either the Clinical and Laboratory Standards Institute (CLSI) or the European Committee on Antimicrobial Susceptibility Testing (EUCAST), as applicable.
 In some instances, an interpretive category cannot be provided based on available data and the following comment will be included: "There are no established interpretive guidelines for agents reported without interpretations."
+Clinical and Laboratory Standards Institute (CLSI) Interpretive Category Definitions: Susceptible: A category defined by a breakpoint that implies that isolates with an MIC at or below or a zone diameter at or above the susceptible breakpoint are inhibited by the usually achievable concentrations of antimicrobial agent when the dosage recommended to treat the site of infection is used, resulting in likely clinical efficacy.
+Susceptible-Dose Dependent: